How can you turn your otherwise lifeless stock positions into income generating machines?

-If you have 1000 shares of The Option Prophet (sym: TOP] that are paying a nice dividend, you may not want to write calls on the entire position.
+If you have 1000 shares of The Option Prophet (sym: TOP) that are paying a nice dividend, you may not want to write calls on the entire position.

 Instead, you can write calls on half, 500 shares, or even the minimal amount, 100 shares.

-When you don’t have any positions in your portfolio, or any positions that you want to write covered calls on, you can open a new position and sell a call on it in one order.
+When you don’t have any positions in your portfolio or any positions that you want to write covered calls on, you can open a new position and sell a call on it in one order.
 When you do this, it is known as a “buy-write” order.
 Buy-write orders give you the ease of creating one order and having it filled at your specified price.

 When selecting a stock to write a call on, you want to find one that is trading with average implied volatility.
 A volatility percentile rating between 30 and 70 is ideal.
-A stock with low implied volatility won’t give you good premiums for your calls; your return would be too low.
+A stock with low implied volatility won’t give you good premiums for your calls; your return would be too little.
 A stock with high implied volatility runs the risk of the stock moving around too much.
 A stock that moves around too much is difficult to control and plan for.
-Finding a stock that has average implied volatility will give you good premiums and be more predictable in terms of movement.
+Finding a stock that has average implied volatility will give you good premiums and be more predictable regarding movement.